 - Policy on Missed Work, Extensions, and Late Penalties

 - Topics and Readings

-The objective is to 1) learn about factors that affect second language acquisition, 2) learn to reflect upon this knowledge by writing answers to questions in groups 3) apply knowledge of linguistics and second language acquisition to come up with an idea for teaching a fragment of language using some new technology.
+The objective is to 1) learn about factors that affect second language acquisition, 2) learn to reflect upon this knowledge by writing answers to questions 3) apply knowledge of linguistics and second language acquisition to come up with an idea for teaching a fragment of language using some new technology.

 Textbooks, Materials & Fees: